OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:17

-> All this has come upon us, but we have not forgotten You,
+> All this has come upon us, yet we have not forgotten You,
-> And we have not dealt falsely with Your covenant.
+> And we have remained true to Your covenant.

 ## Psalm 44:18

 > Our heart has not turned back,
-> And our steps have not deviated from Your way,
+> And our steps have not strayed from Your path,

 ## Psalm 44:19

-> Yet You have crushed us in a place of jackals,
+> Yet You have crushed us in a desolate place,
 > And covered us with deep darkness.

 ---